Man charged with trespassing in building housing Alexandria Ocasio-Cortez's office

-JACKSON HEIGHTS, Queens -- A man is in custody after police say he trespassed in the building housing Congresswoman Alexandria Ocasio-Cortez's district office in Queens.
+JACKSON HEIGHTS, Queens -- A man is in custody after police say he trespassed in the building where Congresswoman Alexandria Ocasio-Cortez has a district office in Queens.

 On Saturday afternoon, police responded to a trespasser inside 74-09 37th Avenue in Jackson Heights.